CVIR/TCL/README.md

 ## Reference

-The implementation is largely borrowed from [TSM](https://github.com/mit-han-lab/temporal-shift-module)[1].
+The implementation reused some portions from [TSM](https://github.com/mit-han-lab/temporal-shift-module)[1].

 1. Lin, Ji, Chuang Gan, and Song Han.
 "Tsm: Temporal shift module for efficient video understanding."
 Proceedings of the IEEE/CVF International Conference on Computer Vision.
 2019.